versionone/VersionOne.Client.Requestor/TECHNICAL.md

 http://jsfiddle.net/HtyNS/1/
 Again with JSFiddle, do this:

-1. Open a new window or tab in Chrome and navigate to [http://www.JSFiddle.net](http://www.jsFiddle.net)
+* Open a new window or tab in Chrome and navigate to [http://www.JSFiddle.net](http://www.jsFiddle.net)
-2. Select 'jQuery' as a the framework on the left side.
+* Select 'jQuery' as a the framework on the left side.
-3. Next, in the HTML panel on the right, type or paste this:
+* Next, in the HTML panel on the right, type or paste this:

-In the HTML panel, type or paste this:

 ```html
 <div id="error">